molivier/nest/README.md

 Nest template can be customized by adding parameters to your `pelicanconf.py` file.
 Template specifics parameters are prefixed with template name.

+The header-nav have a fixed heigth of 100px.
+This is the max size for the logo without css modification.

+The min-height for the background header is 360px.
+The image is displayed using background-size: cover; which scale the background image to be as large as possible so that the background area is completely covered by the background image.
+If smaller than screen, the image is repeated to fit the background area.

 ### Pelican.conf example

 ```python